fjcalzado/Halftone-Simulator/README.md

 # Demo Series
-### D3JS Halftone Emulator
+### D3JS Halftone Simulator

-Example of D3.js usage to render a simulator of halftone printing patterns.
+Example of D3.js usage to render a simulation of halftone printing patterns.
-This project is part of a contribution to [Lemoncode/d3js-samples](https://github.com/Lemoncode/d3js-samples), please refer to that repository for further details.
+Halftone is a reprographic technique that simulates continuous tone imagery through the use of dots, varying its properties like size, shape or pattern.
+This project is also intended to find out D3.js limits in terms of performance and DOM intensive access operations.

 [Visit live site](https://fjcalzado.github.io/DemoSeries-D3JS-Halftone/)